“What do I do if I have no one to name in my POA? Who can make decisions for me if I have no one?”

-- Any adult children are spread out across the country and not readily available.
+- There are adult children spread out across the country and not readily available.

-- Any adult children are uninvolved or estranged.
+- There are adult children who are uninvolved or estranged.

-- He prefers enlisting a neutral party in order to keep peace and tranquility within the family.
+- He prefers enlisting a neutral party in order to keep peace and tranquility in the family.

 - She is concerned about burdening your family with the responsibility of care.